A Normalized Bottleneck Distance on Persistence Diagrams and Homology Preservation under Dimension Reduction: Computational Experiments

 Uniform manifold approximation and projection (UMAP) is a recently developed nonlinear dimension reduction technique that employs a Riemannian metric that is estimated on the input data \cite{McHeMe2020}.
-A such, one might expect UMAP to preserve homology of the data.
-To test this assertion, we applied UMAP to $200$ uniformly sampled points along a saddle boundary in $\R^3$ with radius $100$ and height $100$.
+As such, for choices of parameters that define neighborhoods of points appropriately, one might expect UMAP to preserve homology of the data and to do so better than linear methods such as JL projection or even multidimensional scaling.
+To test this assertion, we apply UMAP to $200$ uniformly sampled points along a saddle boundary in $\R^3$ with radius $100$ and height $100$.
 We refer to this original data set as $X$.
 Using 100 nearest neighbors in the UMAP setting (and other parameters set at their default values), we reduced this data down to $\R^2$.
 We refer to the reduced dataset as $Y$.

 We can see in Figure \ref{fig:Hom:UMAP_Saddle} that UMAP does preserve the one-dimensional hole of the saddle boundary.
 However, we can also clearly see that the data has been scaled down considerably.
 This scaling shows up in the bottleneck distance---computing it directly, we find that $\dB(X,Y) \approx 2.2$.
 We get the optimal scalar for the decomposition $\argmin_s \maxnorm{D_X - sD_Y}$ as $s \approx 26$.
 Thus it is not surprising that $\dB$ performs poorly.